Gothenburg Tramway: Rolling stock

 In 2013 work with deciding new tram stocks began.
 By April 2016, it was announced that a minimum 40 trams of the new model M33 had been ordered from Bombardier Transportation Sweden AB/Vossloh Kiepe GmbH for delivery by year 2019.
+In 2022, Västtrafik ordered 40 more trams of the same model, an order that was later expanded to 60, to be designated M34.
+They were first put in service on 19 January 2025.
+When all M33 and M34 trams are delivered in 2026, the old M29 trams still in service will be decommissioned.

 There is a fleet of heritage trams used in the network.
 One of the oldest trams, M1 15, which was built in 1902, is preserved in operational condition.